ADVERTISEMENT

 A post shared by La Loca Maria (@laloca_maria)

-La Loca Maria is also renowned for its Latin playfulness, and its sophisticated incarnation with La Trufa Negra – Season III is a black winter truffle extravaganza.
+La Loca Maria is also renowned for its Spanish playfulness, and its sophisticated incarnation with La Trufa Negra – Season III is a black winter truffle extravaganza.
 The cuisine is carefully designed to showcase the main ingredient with options such as Cacio e Pepe Tartufo with homemade garganelli, lasagna of truffled mushrooms, and a meticulous truffled steak tartare, followed by grilled Indian salmon with black truffle velouté and a show-stopping truffled roast chicken, culminating with a mocha almond financier.

 Açaí by the Bay, Mumbai